Getting your Trinity Audio player ready...

 So many things to do, but what?

-I walked past the pool table, the ping-pong table, and the stage covered in our grunge band instruments.
+I drifted past the pool table and the ping-pong table, both buried under junk.
+Glanced at the cluttered stage with our grunge band instruments.
+Meh.

-I felt the urge to play the slot machines for a hot second, but I wasn’t feeling lucky.
+The electronic hum and soft jingles of the slot machines brushed my ears for a hot second, but I wasn’t feeling lucky.

-The theater set-up in the back beckoned me, especially the reclining leather seats, but it didn’t matter since I didn’t have time to watch anything.
+In the back, the theater tempted me—especially the reclining leather seats—but I didn’t have time to watch anything.

-I found myself heading into the neon panoramic of the arcade.
+Eventually, I found myself doused in the soft neon glow of the arcade.